-The Schwarzkopf Foundation currently employs 15 full-time employees as well as three interns, one undergraduate assistant and one volunteer.
+The Schwarzkopf Foundation currently employs 26 full and part-time employees as well as 5 volunteers and 6 student assistants.
 The network of the EYP is supported by about 3.000 volunteers in 40 European countries.

 7./8.
 Sources and Application of Funds

-Our annual account 2015 gives an overview of the sources and application of our funds by means of the balance sheets and win and loss accounts for the period of 01.01.2015 to 31.12.2015.
-You can find the current annual account here: Schwarzkopfstiftung JA 2015
+Our annual financial report 2019 gives an overview of the sources and application of our funds by means of the balance sheets and win and loss accounts for the period of 01.01.2019 to 31.12.2019.
+You can find the current annual account here: SchwarzkopfStiftung JA 2019

 Since 2004 the Schwarzkopf Foundation operates as the international patron of the European Youth Parliament (EYP) which is also its biggest project.
 In close cooperation with the national associations of the EYP, the Schwarzkopf Foundation supports young people and their personal development.